 It’s worth considering how much you hope to spend on your trip, too, as this can rule some areas in and out.
 Africa’s not the easiest place to travel around, and some of the most fascinating areas are remote and difficult to access.
 This makes running a safari camp or lodge costly and challenging, and can push up the overall cost of staying there, whether it’s a luxurious lodge or a rustic safari camp.
 Many safari camps have to get water for showers and cooking trucked in from great distances away, fly in all of their food from the nearest city, and the harsh environment means that furnishings need constant refurbishment.

 This is one of those holidays where the price you pay won’t just go towards the standard of accommodation – in fact we would argue that this is not the most important thing!
-Finding the right location for what you want to see or do, having an excellent safari guide who knows the area inside out, and visiting at the right time of year should come over and above the actual accommodation itself, in my mind.
+Finding the right location for what you want to see or do, having an excellent safari guide who knows the area inside out, and visiting at the right time of year should come over and above the actual accommodation itself.

 Why call us?

 Speaking to someone who has been to the destination you’re considering makes an enormous difference – all of the research online and in guidebooks doesn’t add up to a conversation with someone who can explain the reason you’d stay in Camp A instead of B that time of year, or why going at a different time of year would suit your personal interests better.

 The last thing to say is that no matter where you go, it’s pretty difficult to have a bad time on safari.
 The wide-open spaces, spectacular stars at night, incredible food often cooked in the simplest kitchens, wonderful hosting, and of course seeing some of the world’s most fascinating wildlife in its natural habitat adds up to an unforgettable safari wherever you go.